 Procedure for student: Information about admission as a senior and a link to the appropriate form are available at www.clemson.edu/graduate/students/forms.html.
-The following types of applications are available: Form GS6, "Request for Senior Enrollment in Graduate Courses," for Clemson University seniors with cumulative grade point averages of 3.0 and above who wish to enroll in graduate level coursework and Form GS6BS/MS, "Request for Combined Bachelor's/Master's Education Plan," for Clemson University seniors with cumulative grade point averages of 3.4 and above who wish to participate in the www.clemson.edu/graduate/students/forms.html.
-The
+The following types of applications are available: Form GS6, "Request for Senior Enrollment in Graduate Courses," for Clemson University seniors with cumulative grade point averages of 3.0 and above who wish to enroll in graduate level coursework and Form GS6BS/MS, "Request for Combined Bachelor's/Master's Education Plan," for Clemson University seniors with cumulative grade point averages of 3.4 and above who wish to participate in the combined bachelor's/master's degree program option.